t-redactyl/truthfulqa-evaluation/README.md

 The notebook examines how to get answers for the TruthfulQA dataset using Hugging Face's `datasets` package and the `langchain` package.
 Note that in order to use OpenAI models, you will need to have an OpenAI account, an API key, and have credit on your account.

 This notebook also contains code to assess the factual hallucination rate of GPT-3.5-turbo.
 This is done by calculating the accuracy (overall number of questions answered correctly) for the overall dataset.
 The hallucination rate is also broken down by category.

+## Set up
+The required dependencies are installed in the `requirements.txt` file.